 A headless CMS, like Crafter, gives enterprises those APIs and allows developers to focus on creating application features, rather than re-inventing the CMS wheel or working around content deployment and presentation issues presented by legacy systems.
 Furthermore, APIs can be documented and made available to third parties or the public which opens the door for innovation outside your walls.
 Simply put, headless CMS technology speeds development and enables innovation.

-Hybrid Headless is the Future
+Headless "Plus" is the Future

-Going headless is no longer a luxury, it’s a necessity in order to stay nimble to future technology changes.
+For brands that wish to maintain relevance in an omnichannel world, going headless is no longer a luxury, it’s a necessity in order to stay nimble to future technology changes.